Renovation Loan Program

 • Any work performed or materials purchased prior to closing is not eligible to be financed into the loan

-• Improvements or changes made to the initial scope of work as identified in the contractor’s bid that were not pre-approved by Diamond Residential Mortgage Corporation in advance may not be eligible for reimbursement
+• Improvements or changes made to the initial scope of work as identified in the contractor’s bid that were not pre-approved by the lender in advance may not be eligible for reimbursement

-What are the HomeStyle® Energy Loan Appraisal Requirements?
+What are the HomeStyle® Refresh Loan Appraisal Requirements?

-After-Improved Appraisal: An after-improved appraisal is required for every HomeStyle® Energy loan with a renovation component.
+After-Improved Appraisal: An after-improved appraisal is required for every HomeStyle® Refresh loan with a renovation component.

 Mortgage Loan